-Dischidia Major is often referred to as an “ant’s nest” plant, so it is important to prevent ants from taking up residence in your plant.
+Dischidia Major is often called an “ant’s nest” plant, so it is important to prevent ants from taking up residence in your plant.
 One effective method is to draw a chalk line around the plant, which can be surprisingly helpful in deterring ants.

 Other pests include mealybugs, aphids, scale insects, spider mites, and root rot.
 These pests and diseases can be controlled with regular monitoring and pest control treatments such as horticultural oil or insecticidal soaps.

-Overwatering and improper light levels can also cause root rot and leaf spot, which can be prevented by providing optimal growing conditions.
+Overwatering and improper light levels can also cause root rot and leaf spots, which can be prevented by providing optimal growing conditions.